-Associate Superintendent for Instruction Amy LaDue, MME Principal Pete Dymit and MMW Principal Freya Schirmacher presented this item to the Board.
-Dr. LaDue noted that over the past month, the middle school principals, in collaboration with the teaching and learning department, have developed a comprehensive middle school program proposal based on the findings from the program review presented to the School Board at the November 16th study session.
+Over the past month, the middle school principals, in collaboration with the teaching and learning department, have developed a comprehensive middle school program proposal based on the findings from the program review presented to the School Board on November 16th.
 This proposal integrates the information gathered, including stakeholder feedback, during the program review completed over the past ten months.
-It also addresses the five priorities identified and discussed at the study session: